Task loading: Measurement

-Excessive task loading is implicated in many diving accidents, and may be limited by adding tasks one at a time, and adequately developing the requisite skills for each before adding more.

 Common examples in scuba diving

 Task loading is generally increased by any unplanned demand on the diver's attention, such as an emergency, an adverse change in environmental conditions, or a deviation from the dive plan.
 If this is added to an already marginally manageable task load, the diver may no longer be able to cope.

 Common examples of activities which can contribute to high task loading are: